NxPKG/khulnasoft-docs/content/style-guide/documentation-content-strategy/content-types/3rd-party-integration-guide.md

 ## Purpose

-The purpose of a 3rd-party integration guide is to explain how to use a 3rd-party product with Cloudflare.
+The purpose of a 3rd-party integration guide is to explain how to use a 3rd-party product with Khulnasoft.
 Although we want to help our customers as integrations between different products can be a pain point, there is a large risk and maintenance cost associated with specific types of 3rd-party resources.

 ## Tone